KaranamVijayKumar/google-big-query/README.md

 # Agenda
 1. Query a public dataset
 2. Create a custom table
-3. Load data into a table
+3. Load data into that custom table
-4. Query a table
+4. Query the custom table you created

 # Explore a BigQuery Public Dataset and Query it.